kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/usage.md

 ## Overview

 The idea of HPC Systems is to be used as much as possible, usually by a lot of different people or programs.
-In order to make sure that the users and programs do not interfere with each other the nodes can not be accessed directly.
+In order to make sure that users and programs do not interfere with each other the nodes can not be accessed directly.
 The actual execution of programs is done by a job scheduler.
 We need to define a job, with all the resources we need and hand this job over to the job scheduler.
 The job scheduler will now make sure that all constraints are met and schedule our job along with all the other jobs.